FAA Part 108: What the Proposed BVLOS Rules Mean for Commercial Drone Work

 For most commercial operators serving real estate, construction, and local inspections, Part 107 remains the foundation.
 The core requirements haven't changed:

-Part 108 expands what's possible—it doesn't replace the rules that govern the majority of commercial drone work today.
+Part 108 is intended to expand what's possible—it does not replace the rules that govern the majority of commercial drone work today.

 Why This Matters for Central Florida

-Central Florida has significant infrastructure that could benefit from BVLOS capabilities: extensive power grids, solar installations, agricultural land, and waterway systems.
-As Part 108 matures, we'll likely see more operators offering long-range inspection services.
+Central Florida has significant infrastructure that could benefit from BVLOS capabilities if the rule is finalized and implemented: extensive power grids, solar installations, agricultural land, and waterway systems.
+Over time, this may create more long-range inspection-support options for qualified operators.

-For now, my focus remains on what Part 107 enables: high-quality aerial documentation for real estate listings, construction progress tracking, roof inspections, and property documentation.
-These services don't require BVLOS—they require showing up, flying safely, and delivering professional results.
+For now, my focus remains on what Part 107 enables: high-quality aerial documentation for property marketing, construction progress tracking, roof documentation, and property records.
+These projects do not require BVLOS—they require showing up, flying safely, and delivering organized visual results.

 Need Aerial Documentation Today?

-While Part 108 shapes the future, Part 107 powers the present.
-Whether you need real estate photos, construction progress documentation, or property inspections, I'm here to help—fully certified and ready to fly.
+While Part 108 may shape the future, Part 107 powers the present.
+Whether you need property marketing imagery, construction progress documentation, or roof/property records, I can help with organized aerial documentation under current operating rules.

 Get in Touch